dance-or-dont

 I used a rust http-server

-library to serve a local version of my hydra-ludens.js
+library to serve a local version of my hydra-ludens.js script so I wouldn't

 need an Internet connection.